KimRass/warehouse/Data Science/Machine Learning/Time Series/README.md

 	- ***The maximum likelihood estimate of the model (how well the model reproduces the data).***
 - ***The best-fit model according to AIC is the one that explains the greatest amount of variation using the fewest possible independent variables.***
 - *In statistics, AIC is most often used for model selection.
 By calculating and comparing the AIC scores of several possible models, you can choose the one that is the best fit for the data.*
-- When testing a hypothesis, you might gather data on variables that you aren’t certain about, especially if you are exploring a new idea.
+- When testing a hypothesis, you might gather data on variables that you aren't certain about, especially if you are exploring a new idea.
 You want to know which of the independent variables you have measured explain the variation in your dependent variable.
-- Once you’ve created several possible models, you can use AIC to compare them. *Lower AIC scores are better, and AIC penalizes models that use more parameters.
+- Once you've created several possible models, you can use AIC to compare them. *Lower AIC scores are better, and AIC penalizes models that use more parameters.
 So if two models explain the same amount of variation, the one with fewer parameters will have a lower AIC score and will be the better-fit model.*
 ```python
 import math